 Ryan Seacrest will hire her.
 I know he will.
 You know he will.
 If there’s one thing Auburn students have learned this year, it’s that you if you simply dot com your dreams, there’s a good chance they’ll come true.

 It worked for those Taylor Swift dudes, and they weren’t even that attractive.

 Besides, Carrie Leigh Williams isn’t trying to actualize a celebrity crush… just fast track her career.

 This past spring, Williams, 22, applied to “literally over 200” media and broadcast-related positions that her soon-to-be-conferred RTF degree qualified her for.
-Despite her good looks and obvious talent – in addition to a slew of other accomplishments, Williams shared a 2008 Emmy with a group of NBC interns for starring in and producing the reality-based and appropriately-titled mini-series “NBC Interns” – none were panning out, at least in the way she was hoping, or at the pace.
+Despite her good looks and obvious talent – in addition to a slew of other accomplishments, Williams shared a 2008 Emmy with a group of NBC interns for starring in and producing the reality-based and appropriately-titled mini-series “NBC Interns” – none were panning out, at least not in the way she was hoping, or at the pace.
 There was also the question of exactly what aspect of that career she should tackle.

-“If anything, I wanted to have options, it was kind of like a game for me,” says Williams, the former face (yes, that girl) of Auburn’s student-run Eagle Eye News.
+“If anything, I wanted to have options, so it was kind of like a game for me,” says Williams, the former face (yes, that girl) of Auburn’s student-run Eagle Eye News.
 “I wanted to see the best job I could get.
 People kept asking me what I wanted to do and it’s always been hard to answer.
 ‘Well, do you want to be on the air?
 Do you want to produce?
 Do you want to be an editor?’
 It was hard because I couldn’t decide which I liked more.
 People at the TV station said ‘Carrie, you can’t do it all.
 That’s just not how things work.’
 And I was just kind of like, ‘well, Ryan Seacrest does it.
 He’s the one guy in the industry who does it all and does it well.
-So my whole life’s goal is to be the female version of Ryan Seacrest.’
-So then this kind of crazy idea popped into my head.”
+So, my whole life’s goal is to be the female version of Ryan Seacrest.’
+So, then this kind of crazy idea popped into my head.”